 Princess Maria Margarethe grew up between her family’s home in Munich and the Sigmaringen Palace in the Province of Hohenzollern.
 She received a traditional royal upbringing with her family employing nannies and governesses to help raise and educate the children, while servants, cooks and gardeners were also employed by the family.
 As a child Princess Maria Margarethe developed an interest in cooking and she particularly enjoyed spending time with the cooks in her family’s kitchen.

-During World War II after her family’s Sigmaringen Castle had been requisitioned to serve as the seat of the French Vichy government in exile, Princess Maria Margarethe in a small act of defiance once notably sabotaged the elevator meaning the Head of State Marshal Petain was locked in it for three hours.
+During World War II after the Sigmaringen Palace had been requisitioned to serve as the seat of the French Vichy government in exile, Princess Maria Margarethe once staged a small act of defiance by sabotaging the elevator causing the Head of State, Marshal Philippe Petain, to be trapped for three hours.

 Duchess of Mecklenburg

-Following the wedding Duchess Maria Margarethe and her husband lived in the Hohenzollern family property Villa Silberburg in Hechingen.
-With a shared passion for art the couple were both members of the Hechingen Artists Guild and together oversaw the running of the Steuben-Museum in the little White House in the Princes’ Garden between 1971 and 1973.
+With a shared passion for art Duchess Maria Margarethe and her husband were both members of the Hechingen Artists Guild.
+Together they also oversaw the running of the Steuben-Museum between 1971 and 1973.

 Duchess Maria Margarethe died in Hechingen at the age of 78 on 4 August 2006.
-She was buried in the Grand Ducal Family’s crypt in Inzigkofen which had been given to her husband’s family by her uncle Prince Friedrich following the death of her mother in law Duchess Irina in 1955.
+She was laid to rest in the Grand Ducal Family’s crypt in Inzigkofen which had been given to her husband’s family by her uncle Prince Friedrich following the death of her mother in law Duchess Irina in 1955.